blab/cartography/docs/cartography.md

 <iframe src="https://blab.github.io/cartography/t-SNEInteractiveChartMERS.html" style="width: 400px; height: 400px;" frameBorder="0"></iframe>
 ![Interactive t-SNE chart; zoomable with interactive tooltips](t-SNEInteractiveChart.png){#fig:MERS-tsne .static-embedding}

-MDS had a linear relationship throughout while t-SNE and UMAP exhibited a piecewise linear relationship for pairs of strains that differed by no more than 100 nucleotides ([@fig:MERS-Euclidean-vs-genetic-distance]).
-For larger than 100 nucleotide differences, t-SNE and UMAP's LOESS lines decrease sharply, a contrast to the patterns seen in Zika and influenza.
-We see patterns of relatedness between UMAP and t-SNE's scatterplots in terms of shape, spread, and clustering (Pearson's $R^{2} = 0.20 \pm 0.005$ and $0.25 \pm 0.005$ respectively).
-The two clusters in their scatterplots at similar genetic but different euclidean distances reveals that t-SNE and UMAP select a low or high Euclidean distance depending on the strain relationship (Clades 27 through 32 in one cluster, the rest in the other).
-MDS provided the strongest linear mapping to genetic distance (Pearson's $R^{2} = 0.76 \pm 0.003$).
-The same mapping for PCA was incredibly weak and nonlinear (Pearson's $R^{2} = 0.023 \pm 0.001$).

 ![Mapping between Euclidean and genetic distances for all pairs of MERS strains by dimensionality reduction method.](FullScatterplotMERS.png){#fig:MERS-Euclidean-vs-genetic-distance}

-Just as in influenza and Zika, t-SNE provided the most accurate classification of the embeddings (MCC = 0.63), but did not outperform pairwise genetic distance (MCC = 0.71, [@fig:MERS-within-and-between-group-distances] [@tbl:KDE_full]).
-PCA could not be considered in this analysis, as the classifier was unable to find a distance threshold to separate within vs between clade relationships.
-UMAP performed poorest (MCC = 0.48), which we attribute to the tight clusters between multiple related clades seen in UMAP, which may have caused the classifier to create a lower Euclidean distance threshold between and within clades (False Negative: 309 vs False Positive: 2164) [@tbl:KDE_full].
-MDS performed much better than in influenza and Zika (MCC = 0.62) and minorly underperformed genetic distance, which we conclude is because of the proportional relationship between genetic and euclidean distance as seen in the scatterplot.
-Because all MDS distance calculations are computed for its four leading components, more variance is explained in the supplemental plots than the interactive chart (which explains why MDS is equivalent to t-SNE for classification within MERS).
-These results corroborate our conclusion about using t-SNE embeddings for cluster analysis, but suggests viewing and quantifying the data through multiple reductions in order to create the best view of the data.

 ![Distribution of scaled Euclidean distances between all pairs of MERS strains by clade status and dimensionality reduction method.](FullKDEDensityMERS.png){#fig:MERS-within-and-between-group-distances}

 # Discussion